richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 In summer 2016, the wireless sensor network research was branded as Pointelist, and it offered free kits to beta testers.(8) The hardware and software can be integrated with a web app, and users can export .csv files to use the data elsewhere.
 It has an open .api file extension, making it suitable for users to adapt to their own needs and workflows.
 Pointelist enables the collection of realtime temperature and humidity data, sending environmental data over Wi-Fi in five-minute intervals.[2-9]

+KieranTimberlake is able to create its own custom weather files, and combine the real-time sensor network data with weather station data.
+Over the past year, the office has installed 10 low-cost custom weather stations, known as personal weather stations (PWS), on sites for clients, and it has found that there is a growing market in this area.(10) The designers find that the data does vary from site to site, even within a neighbourhood.
+[2-9]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；